w3cj/ChickTech-Robotics/README.md

 * Graduated from Louisiana Tech University
   * BA Computer Science, Minor in Mathematics
 * Worked as a System Administrator, QA Analyst, Software Engineer
-* Currently a Lead Instructor at Galvanize
+* I was a Lead Instructor here at Galvanize in the Web Development Immersive Program
 * I like skateboarding and making music

 ---